M.03.04 Self-care units for women

 - If the prisoner’s case officer or case manager considers that the prisoner is ready for placement in an external self-care unit they should raise it at the Unit’s Right Track meeting and discuss whether an application should be made to the prison director.
 During that discussion they should be guided by M.03.06.Res.01 External self-care unit decision making framework.

-- To apply for placement in an external self-care unit, unit staff should complete the M.03.04.Form.05 Application for placement in a female external self-care unit and attach the necessary documentation specified in the form.
+- To apply for placement in an external self-care unit, unit staff should complete the Suitability Assessment form and attach the necessary documentation specified in the form.

 - Applications for placement in an external self-care unit are determined by the prison director.
 The prison director will receive advice on the application from the advisory panel.